-The adoption, amendment or repeal of any rule shall be approved by the Commission only after a public hearing.
-Such changes to the rules shall become effective upon adoption by the Commission, unless the Commission specifically provides another effective date.

-(b) At least twenty-five days prior to the adoption, amendment or repeal of any rule by the Commission, the proposed rule change and a report thereon shall be submitted to the House Committee on House and Governmental Affairs and the Senate Committee on Senate and Governmental Affairs.
+- iii.
+Repeal of a rule refers to revocation of a rule by express action of the Commission. - iv.
+For purposes of this rule, adoption, amendment or repeal of a rule are sometimes collectively referred to as "changes".
+Changes to the rules shall become effective upon approval by the Commission, unless the Commission specifically provides another effective date. - (b) At least twenty-five days prior to the adoption, amendment or repeal of any rule by the Commission, the proposed rule change and a report thereon shall be submitted to the House Committee on House and Governmental Affairs and the Senate Committee on Senate and Governmental Affairs.